dazuma/toys/toys/docs/guide.md

 argument appears on the command line, all remaining arguments are treated as positional, even if they look like a flag and start with a hyphen.

-You may configure a tool to follow this alternate parsing strategy using the `enforce_flags_before_args` directive.
+You can configure a tool to follow this alternate parsing strategy using the `enforce_flags_before_args` directive.

 The built-in tool `toys do` is an example of a tool that does this.
 It